Margherita Gonzaga, Duchess of Lorraine: Later life

-On 13 July 1624 Henry died and was succeeded by his daughter Nicole with the support of Margherita Gonzaga.
+On 13 July 1624, Henry died and was succeeded by his daughter Nicole with the support of Margherita Gonzaga.
 In 1625, Nicole's rights were challenged by her father-in-law Francois de Guise and her husband.
-Margherita Gonzaga travelled to the French royal court in Paris and successfully asked Louis XIII of France to send a French army to support her daughters right and duchess regnant of Lorraine.
+Margherita Gonzaga travelled to the French royal court in Paris and successfully asked Louis XIII to send a French army to support her daughter’s right as duchess regnant of Lorraine.
 When Louis XIII sent an army under Louis de Marillac to the Duchy, however, Francois de Guise managed to win over the support of the Lorraine Estates, who were afraid of France, and be declared Francis II of Lorraine, deposing Nicole; he soon abdicated in favor of his son, who became Charles IV of Lorraine.
 After this event, France retracted their military support to Margherita Gonzaga and Nicole; Margherita Gonzaga made repeated attempts to secure French support for her daughter, but France was unwilling to engage further, although it did give Margherita support in words.

-I December 1627 Margherita's brother died, and a war broke out over the Mantuan succession.
-Margherita Gonzaga pressed her own right to Monferrato, which in contrast to Mantua had female succession; a theory is that she wanted to give her daughter Nicole a realm from her mother, since she had been deprived of her fathers realm.
+On 25 December 1627, Margherita's brother Vincenzo died, and a war broke out over the Mantuan succession.
+Margherita Gonzaga pressed her own right to Montferrat, which in contrast to Mantua allowed female succession; a theory is that she wanted to give her daughter Nicole a realm from her mother, since she had been deprived of her fathers realm.
 However, Margherita was not able to secure any support for her claim, particularly since her closest ally France supported Charles of Nevers.
-In the Regensburg Treaty of October 1630 she was given the right to compensation for having given of her claims (against her will).
+In the Regensburg Treaty of October 1630 she was given the right to compensation for having given up her claims (against her will).

-In 1631, Margherita Gonzaga defended her daughter Nicole when her son-in-law tried to divorce Nicole with an annulment by accusing the vicar who performed their marriage ceremony, Melchior de La Vallee, for witchcraft.
+In 1631, Margherita Gonzaga defended her daughter Nicole when her son-in-law tried to divorce Nicole with an annulment by accusing the vicar who performed their marriage ceremony, Melchior de La Vallee, of witchcraft.